Broadcast Monday 10 August at 2pm

 Play Dates celebrates and offers fee-based employment to talented freelance artists, technicians and practitioners, who work regularly behind the scenes on the creation of world-class Scottish theatre.

-Further summer Play Dates activities will be announced over the coming weeks.
-Plus a selection of curated online resources, including artistic demonstration videos, relating to previous National Theatre of Scotland projects, will be hosted online.
+Play Dates offers a selection of curated online resources, including artistic demonstration videos, relating to previous National Theatre of Scotland projects, hosted for free online.

 National Theatre of Scotland in association with Starcatchers and Imaginate.